ImamdinSalimi01/Hackerrank-Python-Solutions/Arithmetic Operators/README.md

 15
 ```
 ### Input Format
-The first line contains the first integer, `a`.
+The first line contains the first integer, `a`. <br />
-The second line contains the second integer, `b`.
+The second line contains the second integer, `b`. <br />
 ### Output Format
+Print the three lines as explained above.
 ### Sample Input 0
 ```
+3
+2
 ```
 ### Sample Output 0
 ```
+5
+1
+6
 ```

 ### Explanation 0